This post is sponsored by Fiverr. All opinions are my own.

 Phew!
 Glad I got that said.
 Now onto the fun stuff!

 Seeing is believing in the world of design.
 (See this post about how I use renderings to give clients confidence in our interior design vision!)
-So, if you’re trying to choose between 2-3 color combinations for your exterior, having an image of your home photoshopped through Fiverr into your preferred colors is a fabulous and really cost-efficient way to help you decide!
+So, if you’re trying to choose between 2-3 color combinations for your exterior, having an image of your home photoshopped through Fiverr into your preferred colors is a fabulous and really cost-efficient way to help you decide on regret-free exterior paint colors!

 Paint Schemes for My Historical House